 WMATA also operates fixed route bus service under the Metrobus banner.
 Metrobus was founded in 1973 when WMATA bought out the four remaining bus companies that were still operating in the area.
 WMATA now operates a fleet of over 1,500 buses on over 300 routes to over 12,000 bus stops throughout the region.
 At various times, the Metrobus fleet has been dominated by one manufacturer.
 New Flyer built many of the units currently in service, but prior to this the Metrobus fleet was dominated by Orions and before that by Flxibles.

 The WMATA 1000 Series was one of the few contracts that Rohr received while in the railcar construction business.
 The 300 Rohr cars were the original cars for the Metrorail system and entered service in 1976 when the system opened.
 They received a general overhaul in the early 1990s, at which time AC traction motors were installed.
 The Rohrs were restricted to operating in the middle of train consists after the June 2009 Fort Totten crash, but this move appears to have been nothing but a public relations stunt over concerns about the structural integrity of the cars being stronger if they were not on the ends of the consists.
-The 1000 Series will be retired as the Kawasaki 7000 Series cars arrive.
+The 1000 Series were gradually retired starting in the spring of 2016 as the Kawasaki 7000 Series cars arrived to replace them.
+The final 1000 Series cars were decommissioned on June 25, 2017.
+They were all sold for scrap with the exception of the 1000/1001 pair, which is being preserved by WMATA.

 The "original" WMATA Breda cars consist of the 2000 Series and 3000 Series cars before their rehab, as well as the 4000 Series.
 The 2000 Series cars were delivered between 1981 and 1983.
 They came with cam controllers and DC motors, had fewer seats than the Rohr 1000 Series cars and flip dot destination signs, among other features.
 The 3000 Series cars had chopper controllers but otherwise looked to be virtually identical to the 2000 Series cars when they were delivered between 1984 and 1988.
 The 4000 Series cars were delivered in between 1991 and 1993.
 These cars had a few cosmetic changes from the earlier 2000 Series and 3000 Series cars.
 The 2000 Series and 3000 Series cars were rehabilitated starting in 2002.
-The 4000 Series cars will not be rehabbed and will be retired upon the arrival of the 7000 Series cars.
-As of November 2016, the 4000 Series cars, like the 1000 Series cars, are only being used in the middle of consists due to safety concerns about running these cars at the front or rear of trains.
+As of November 2016, the 4000 Series cars, like the 1000 Series cars were following the 2009 Fort Totten Collision, were only being used in the middle of consists due to safety concerns about running these cars at the front or rear of trains.
+Although it had been planned to rehab the 4000 Series cars, WMATA ultimately decided to order additional 7000 Series cars and retire the 4000 Series cars instead.
+The 4000 Series cars were gradually withdrawn from service beginning in February 2017 and the last cars were decommissioned on June 25, 2017.

 Starting in 2002 and continuing through mid-2008, Alstom rehabbed the 2000 Series and 3000 Series cars to extend their lifespans.
 The rehab included installing AC motors and LED signage including interior next station indicator, and the updated interior colors that debuted on the 5000 Series cars.
 The rehab also eliminated the minor differences between the 2000 Series and 3000 Series cars, making them a single car type for all intents and purposes.